RotCAtt-TransUNet++: Novel Deep Neural Network for Sophisticated Cardiac Segmentation: Abstract

 \section{Abstract}

-Cardiovascular disease is a major global health concern, contributing significantly to global mortality.
-Accurately segmenting cardiac medical imaging data is crucial for reducing fatality rates associated with these conditions.
-However, current state-of-the-art (SOTA) neural networks, including CNN-based and Transformer-based approaches, face challenges in capturing both inter-slice connections and intra-slice details, especially in datasets featuring intricate, long-range details along the z-axis like coronary arteries.
-Existing methods also struggle with differentiating non-cardiac components from the myocardium, resulting in segmentation inaccuracies and the "spraying" phenomenon.
-To address these issues, we introduce RotCAtt-TransUNet++, a novel architecture designed for robust segmentation of intricate cardiac structures.
-Our approach enhances global context modeling through multiscale feature aggregation and nested skip connections in the encoder.
-Transformer layers facilitate capturing intra-slice interactions, while a rotatory attention mechanism handles inter-slice connectivity.
-A channel-wise cross-attention gate integrates multiscale information and decoder features, effectively bridging semantic gaps.
-Experimental results across multiple datasets demonstrate superior performance over current methods, achieving near-perfect annotation of coronary arteries and myocardium.
-Ablation studies confirm that our rotatory attention mechanism significantly improves segmentation accuracy by transforming embedded vectorized patches in semantic dimensional space.
+Cardiovascular disease remains a predominant global health concern, responsible for a significant portion of mortality worldwide.
+Accurate segmentation of cardiac medical imaging data is pivotal in mitigating fatality rates associated with cardiovascular conditions.
+However, existing state-of-the-art (SOTA) neural networks, including both CNN-based and Transformer-based approaches, exhibit limitations in practical applicability due to their inability to effectively capture inter-slice connections alongside intra-slice information.
+This deficiency is particularly evident in datasets featuring intricate, long-range details along the z-axis, such as coronary arteries in axial views.
+Additionally, SOTA methods fail to differentiate non-cardiac components from myocardium in segmentation, leading to the "spraying" phenomenon.
+To address these challenges, we present RotCAtt-TransUNet++, a novel architecture tailored for robust segmentation of complex cardiac structures.
+Our approach emphasizes modeling global contexts by aggregating multiscale features with nested skip connections in the encoder.
+It integrates transformer layers to capture interactions between patches (intra-slice information) and employs a rotatory attention mechanism to capture connectivity between multiple slices (inter-slice information).
+Additionally, a channel-wise cross-attention gate guides the fused multi-scale channel-wise information and features from decoder stages to bridge semantic gaps.
+Experimental results demonstrate that our proposed model outperforms existing SOTA approaches across four cardiac datasets and one abdominal dataset.
+Importantly, coronary arteries and myocardium are annotated with near-perfect accuracy during inference.
+An ablation study shows that the rotatory attention mechanism effectively transforms embedded vectorized patches in the semantic dimensional space, enhancing segmentation accuracy, thus offering better assistance for medical health industry.